elmahio/documentation/docs/query-messages-using-full-text-search.md

 ## Lucene Query Syntax

 Elasticsearch is implemented on top of Lucene; a high-performance search engine, written entirely in Java.
-While Elasticsearch supports a lot of nice abstractions on top of Lucene, sometime you just want close to the metal.
+While Elasticsearch supports a lot of nice abstractions on top of Lucene, sometimes you just want close to the metal.
 This is when we need to introduce you to Lucene Query Syntax.
 The query syntax is a query language similar to the _WHERE_ part of a SQL statement.
 Unlike SQL, the query syntax supports both filters (similar to SQL) and full-text queries.

-Basically all Lucene queries are made up of strings containing one or more terms and operators:
+All Lucene queries are made up of strings containing one or more terms and operators:

 ```
 term AND term OR (term AND NOT term)